Perovskite solar cell: Advantages

-Materials
+Materials used

-The name "perovskite solar cell" is derived from the ABX3 crystal structure of the absorber materials, referred to as perovskite structure, where A and B are cations and X is an anion.
+The name "perovskite solar cell" refers to the ABX3 crystal structure of the absorber materials, called perovskite structure, where A and B are cations and X is an anion.
 A cations with radii between 1.60 Å and 2.50 Å have been found to form perovskite structures.
 The most commonly studied perovskite absorber is methylammonium lead trihalide (CH3NH3PbX3, where X is a halogen ion such as iodide, bromide, or chloride), which has an optical bandgap between ~1.55 and 2.3 eV, depending on halide content.
 Formamidinium lead trihalide (H2NCHNH2PbX3) has also shown promise, with bandgaps between 1.48 and 2.2 eV.
 Its minimum bandgap is closer to the optimal for a single-junction cell than methylammonium lead trihalide, so it should be capable of higher efficiencies.
 The first use of perovskite in a solid-state solar cell was in a dye-sensitized cell using CsSnI3 as a p-type hole transport layer and absorber.
 A common concern is the inclusion of lead as a component of perovskite materials; solar cells composed from tin-based perovskite absorbers such as CH3NH3SnI3 have also been reported, though with lower power-conversion efficiencies.

-Shockley-Queisser limit
+Shockley–Queisser limit

 Solar cell efficiency is limited by the Shockley–Queisser limit.
 This calculated limit sets the maximum theoretical efficiency of a solar cell using a single junction with no other loss aside from radiative recombination in the solar cell.
 Based on the AM1.5G global solar spectra, the maximum power conversion efficiency is correlated to a respective bandgap, forming a parabolic relationship.